 The characters will be safe in the moment they come out of the forest.
 But they will have trouble explaining to the other Quendi what happened.
-For most it is clear that the PCs are really scared and therefore that something serious has happened.
+For most of them it is clear that the PCs are really scared and therefore something serious must have happened.
 But it will be hard to imagine "shadows" that prey on elves.
 After all they still do not know evil as such.

 But it soon becomes clear that some elves have become lost-forever.
-Rumors begin to grow, and they begin to speak of the "Shadows" and even of a "Dark Hunter and his horse".
+Rumors begin to grow, and they begin to speak of the "Shadows" and later others may even report of a "Dark Hunter and his horse".
 And every time more elves disappear.
 Everyone is afraid to go alone into the forest.

 If the Loremaster wishes he can increase the tension of this interlude and detail out the incredulity, sarcasm and fear of the other Quendi.
-Saeros for example (the character who taunts Túrin in "The Silmarillion") is fine for impersonating a sarcastic youngster who makes fun of the PCs and their story.
+Saeros for example (the character who taunts Túrin in The Silmarillion) is fine for impersonating a sarcastic youngster who makes fun of the PCs and their story.
 And do not forget the effect of the spies and doppelgangers sent by Melkor to confuse the elves.

 Note on the language: It could be said that Elves know nothing of "horses" or "riders" and so should not have words to name them.
-But they invent language as it goes, and those words come into being when they need them to name the black rider and his horse.
+But they quickly develop their language, and those words come into being when they need to name the black rider and his horse.

-Scene Three: "The Dark Hunter"
+SCENE Three: "The Oark hunter"

 The PCs probably have no desire to venture again into the forest, away from the safety of Cuiviénen.
 It may be a long time ago (several years) and the PCs (and their children) may have grown up, and the PCs may have improved their skills.
-The Loremaster will define whether this development is applied or if the sequence of events is more immediate.
+The Loremaster will define whether this development is applied or if the sequence of events is temporally closely connected.

-However for the next scene it is important that the PCs venture into the forest again.
-To do this simply ask about the future activities of the PCs.
-In the event that the PCs are cautious and avoid venturing alone in the woods you can use the following trick of the "spy" of Melkor [First Act].
+However for the next scene it is important that the PC's venture into the forest again.
+To do this simply ask about their intentions for future activities.
+Should the PC's be cautious and avoid venturing alone in the woods you can use the following trick of the "spy" of Melkor [First Act].